 Philosophy, then, is the proactive examination of the shifting tectonic plates upon which our thoughts and beliefs are constructed.
 It’s burrowing beyond the surface world of the everyday to question what, how, and why — to confront ourselves and reality at their most basic, general levels.

 As American philosopher Wilfred Sellars simply puts it:

 The aim of philosophy is to understand how things in the broadest possible sense of the term hang together in the broadest possible sense of the term.

-Here at Philosophy Break, we believe philosophy is the antidote to a world saturated by information, and that the more people engage with philosophy, the more fulfilling their lives will be.
+Here at Philosophy Break, we believe philosophy is the antidote to a world saturated by information, and the more that people engage with philosophy, the more fulfilling their lives will be.

-Indeed, the addictive nature of the digital world afflicts many of us.
+The addictive nature of the digital world afflicts many of us.
 The relentless torrent of information saturates our attention spans.
 But life is finite, and the things we give attention to define our lives.
 It's crucial to break free from the turbulent current and come up for air.

 As Roman Stoic philosopher Seneca put it almost 2,000 years ago in his brilliant treatise, On the Shortness of Life:

 It is not that we have a short time to live, but that we waste a lot of it.
 Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.
 But when it is wasted in heedless luxury and spent on no good activity, we are forced at last by death’s final constraint to realize that it has passed away before we knew it was passing.
 So it is: we are not given a short life but we make it short, and we are not ill-supplied but wasteful of it… Life is long if you know how to use it.

 Streaming services hook us into one more episode; advertisements bombard us into submission; those of us with smartphones check them without thinking.